There's no substitute for observing customers using your product

 Testing early with prototypes lets us find problems before coding starts, saving time and money.
 It’s an important part of the process, just as debugging is part of software engineering.

 We work with a small but representative group of users, based on personas and typical tasks.
 We carefully observe their behavior rather than doing detailed statistical analysis.
-Read a detailed description of how we run a usability study.

 The usability report is brief and to the point, listing problems in categories, along with priorities and suggestions.
 We can create a highlights video as well.